 - To transform the unjust structures of society.

 Our understanding of the Christian Gospel is one in which Christ says, “Behold, I make all things new!”
-This involves contending for change which we do, for example, by our Fair Trade stall and our use of Fairly Traded goods in our café, by supporting a “Special Cause” each month, by contributing to Cambridge City Food Bank and in our support for the Street Pastors initiative.
+This involves contending for change which we do, for example, by our Fair Trade stall, by supporting a “Special Cause” each month, by contributing to Cambridge City Food Bank and in our support for the Street Pastors initiative.
 We have also been involved in promoting Christian Aid, supporting tax justice and other campaigns, writing to MPs, and promoting justice and equality in our exhibitions.

 - To strive to safeguard the integrity of creation, to sustain and renew the life of the earth.